Health, Safety and Wellbeing

 Running a safe, responsible and profitable business requires us to manage major hazard risks and do everything we can to prevent catastrophic events, including those involving tailings and water storage facilities, chemicals, underground mining and process safety.

 We identify major hazard risks (low probability, high consequence events) and manage them by verifying controls, conducting external reviews and requiring compliance with standards and procedures – such as our tailings and water storage facilities management standard.
 Standards and procedures provide a consistent approach that is then implemented across our managed operations around the world.
 We audit every operation against our standards, and require our businesses to meet their health and safety performance requirements and targets.
-We remain committed to the reduction of our process safety risks and continue to run our Occupied Buildings Programme, which will eliminate, or mitigate, the total process safety exposure to our people occupying buildings.
+We remain committed to the reduction of our process safety risks and continue to run our Occupied Buildings Program, which will eliminate, or mitigate, the total process safety exposure to our people occupying buildings.

 Using data to improve health & safety